NJAldwin/jvm-library-template/README.md

-# Template for Gradle Maven Central project
+# Template for JVM Library

 This project is a `cookiecutter` template for creating a Gradle project that can be published to Maven Central.